DerekTurtleRoe/ares/docs/interface/ares-tools.md

-Changes made in the Cheat Editor are saved to disk when the game is unloaded, or when higan exits. higan stores the known cheats for a particular game in `higan/cheats.bml` inside the game's [game folder](../concepts/game-folders.md).
+Changes made in the Cheat Editor are saved to disk when the game is unloaded, or when ares exits. ares stores the known cheats for a particular game in `ares/cheats.bml` inside the game's [game folder](../concepts/game-folders.md).

-If your copy of higan includes a cheat database
+If your copy of ares includes a cheat database
 (a file named `cheats.bml`
 in the same folder as `Super Famicom.sys` and the other `*.sys` folders),